auth0/docs/articles/authorization/guides/dashboard/create-roles.md

 ---
 # Create Roles

 This guide will show you how to create [roles](/authorization/concepts/rbac) using Auth0's Dashboard.
+This task can also be performed [using the Management API](/authorization/guides/api/create-roles).
 The roles can be used with the API Authorization Core feature set.

 <%= include('../_includes/_enable-authz-core') %>